Rabie-H/Web-Of-Things-Server-Side-with-NodeJs/README.md

-This application is built as a server side of a Web Of Things project By Hamadi Rabie an ICT Engineer.
+This application is built as a server side part of a Web Of Things project.
 ## Usage

 mongod --auth --bind_ip 127.0.0.1